Password correct. Please wait...

 In this way, the following data can be transmitted:

-When our website is accessed, the user is informed about the use of cookies for analysis purposes and his consent to the processing of the personal data used in this context is obtained.
-In this context, reference is also made to this privacy policy.
+When our website is accessed, the user is informed about the use of cookies for analysis purposes and their consent to the processing of the personal data used in this context is obtained.
+In this context, a reference to this privacy policy is also made.

 2. Legal basis for data processing